-BEIJING, July 23 (Xinhua) -- China's top economic planner announced Tuesday it will keep domestic retail oil prices unchanged as global oil prices have not fluctuated greatly in the past two weeks.
+China's top economic planner announced Wednesday that it would keep domestic retail oil prices unchanged as global oil prices have not fluctuated significantly in the past two weeks.